re-doubt/ton-etl/datalake/README.md

 is extracted from specific field for each data type and converted into string in __YYYYMMDD__ format.
 Initially data is partitioned by adding date, but at the end of the day it is re-partitioned using [this script](./repartition.py).

-## Realtime data streaming via pulic Kafka topics
+## Near real-time  data streaming via pulic Kafka topics

-AWS S3 Data Lake is suitable for batch processing but it doesn't support realtime data processing.
+AWS S3 Data Lake is suitable for batch processing but it doesn't support real-time  data processing.
 Pulic Kafka topics are introduced to address this limitation.
 Data updates from TON-ETL are converted using the same schema converters as S3 Data Lake and sent to the public Kafka topics.
 Kafka topics endpoints: